Eagle Valley Track Club conquers in Salida

 This wasn’t exactly planned out in advance, but spontaneous can be good.

-“It was super last minute,” Eagle Valley Track Club’s Joslin Blair said.
+“It was super last-minute,” Eagle Valley Track Club’s Joslin Blair said.
 “We just thought we’d do our best and see how it goes.
-I think Janssen kind of mentioned it five days before and signed us up three days before.”
+I think (coach Charlie) Janssen kind of mentioned it five days before and signed us up three days before.”

 The “it” was the National High School Trail Running Championships in Salida, and the Eagle Valley Track Club, powered by Joslin and Samantha Blair and Gabby Fuentes, ended up winning the whole shooting match.

-“Just knowing that Joslin and Samantha were the strongest there from (starting) gun to (finishing) tape and leading the whole thing was great,” said Charlie Janssen, who coaches the EVTC with Myriah Blair.
+“Just knowing that Joslin and Samantha were the strongest there from (starting) gun to (finishing) tape and leading the whole thing was great,” said Janssen, who coaches the EVTC with Myriah Blair.

-The reason it’s called the Eagle Valley Track Club, as opposed, to say, Eagle Valley cross-country is that the Blairs and Fuentes can’t compete for their school outside of the season, according to CHSAA rules.
+The reason it’s called the Eagle Valley Track Club, as opposed, to say, Eagle Valley cross-country is that the Blairs and Fuentes can’t compete for their school outside the season, according to CHSAA rules.
 In an astonishing coincidence, Battle Mountain’s cross-country team competes as the Vail Valley Running Club in out-of-season events.

 With the proper disclaimers in place, Saturday’s race was a sneak peek of sorts to what could be thrilling seasons ahead for whatever incarnations of Eagle Valley running in the upcoming fall and spring.